This post may contain affiliate links. Read our disclosure here.

 If you’re tired of using the same mason jars and vases you’ve been using for years, you can just spruce them up a little instead of going out and buying new ones.

-Tie lace, twine, burlap and other pretty novelties around your jars and vases to add a vintage feel like the one above from Style Me Pretty.
+Tie lace, twine, burlap and other pretty novelties around your jars and vases to add a vintage feel.

 An alternative to using the mason jars is sprucing up old soup cans and paint cans.
 The silver cans look great against fresh flowers.